renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

 Officially, the Trio is called the "three barrels" in Common; this is a reference to the Three Cities at the peak of Islandhome.
 Informally, the Trio is often called the "Kobold's Dance," named for a dance common in Haven Isles Kobold communities that includes rapid clapping.
-It is sometimes derisively referred to as the "bomb that you don't throw," after some early iron prototypes suffered catastrophic breaches—that is, exploded.
+It is sometimes derisively referred to as the "bomb that you don't throw," after some early iron prototypes suffered catastrophic breaches — that is, exploded.

 **Tags:** Difficult, Hard to Dodge, Loud, Pair, Prone, Ranged, Reload, Two-Handed, Vulnerable